-Before the arrival of the Spanish conquerors (see p.
-2-3 of History and Myth), most regional inhabitants informally transmitted values, skills, beliefs, historical knowledge, and a sense of community to younger generations.
-It is also likely that Maya religious specialists taught math, science, astronomy, medicine, and writing to the children of nobles (see p.
-1-2 of History and Myth).
+Before the arrival of the Spanish conquerors (see History and Myth), most regional inhabitants informally transmitted values, skills, beliefs, historical knowledge, and a sense of community to younger generations.
+It is also likely that Maya religious specialists taught math, science, astronomy, medicine, and writing to the children of nobles (see History and Myth).